REASONS YOUR SECOND STORY IS TOO HOT AND WHEN TO CALL AN AC INSTALLER IN KIHEI

 Lack of maintenance also causes dirt to build up in the air filter or air handler blades.
-Clogged air filter obstructs airflow.
+A clogged air filter obstructs airflow.
 Dirt buildup on the handler blades makes them spin slower.
-Both conditions reduces airflow through the ducts and in turn limits the amount of cold air that reaches the more distant rooms.
+Both conditions reduce airflow through the ducts and in turn, limit the amount of cold air that reaches the more distant rooms.
 These problems can be avoided by cleaning or changing your filters and doing yearly tune-ups.

 3. You have an undersized AC.